Exact Continuum Representation of Long-range Interacting Systems and Emerging Exotic Phases in Unconventional Superconductors: Numerical integration

 \section{Numerical integration}

-For the computation of the Hadamard integrals appearing in this work we first use spherical coordinates to split the integration over $\mathds R^d$ into a nonsingular integral over the unit sphere $S^{d-1}$ and a singular radial integral.
-The goal is now to approximate the integral by a finite sum of suitably weighted point evaluations of the integrand in a way such that the error falls off exponentially with the number of points.
+For the computation of the Hadamard integrals appearing in this work, we first use spherical coordinates to split the integration over $\mathds R^d$ into a nonsingular integral over the unit sphere $S^{d-1}$ and a singular radial integral.
+The goal is now to approximate the integral by a finite sum of suitably weighted point evaluations of the integrand so that the error falls off exponentially with the number of points.
 This particular choice of evaluation points and weights is called the numerical integration (or quadrature) rule.
-In the following, the desired convergence is achieved by a combination of trapezoidal and Gauss quadrature rules~\cite{stoer2002introduction}.
+In the following, the desired convergence is achieved by combining trapezoidal and Gauss quadrature rules~\cite{stoer2002introduction}.
 The integral over the unit sphere is computed by the trapezoidal rule for $d = 2$ and a tensor product of trapezoidal and Gauss rules for $d = 3$.
 The radial integral is computed by a specialized Gauss quadrature.
 For the general case of

-with a quickly decaying function $g$ we first restrict the integration domain to the finite interval $[0, R]$, assuming that the integrand falls off fast enough such that the integral over $[R,\infty)$ can be neglected.
-By the definition of the Hadamard integral in Sec.~\ref{sec:appendix_hadamard} we can express above integral as an ordinary integral, provided we subtract the Taylor expansion $p$ of $g$ with sufficiently high order,
+with a quickly decaying function $g$, we first restrict the integration domain to the finite interval $[0, R]$, assuming that the integrand falls off fast enough such that the integral over $[R,\infty)$ can be neglected.
+By the definition of the Hadamard integral in Sec.~\ref{sec:appendix_hadamard} we can express the above integral as an ordinary integral, provided we subtract the Taylor expansion $p$ of $g$ with sufficiently high order,